 Cash is one of the principal forces behind the success or failure of any company.
-Due to the state of the current global economy, it is becoming increasingly difficult for companies to achieve both their short and long-term financing needs.
-The long-term objective for many of today’s companies is to expand and compete on the global stage, and as companies begin to shift to the global arena, it’s more important than ever to evaluate and adopt sound cash management practices.
+Due to current economic conditions, high interest rates and general uncertainty resulting from the pandemic, it is becoming increasingly difficult for companies to achieve both their short and long-term financing needs.
+The long-term objective for many of today’s companies is to expand and compete on the global stage, and as companies begin to shift to the global arena, it is more important than ever to evaluate and adopt sound cash management practices.

 Companies must look beyond the traditional practices of: